DownloadThrillophiliaApp

 Jaisalmer has a plethora of Camel Safari options to choose from, no matter what time of the day you have free.
 There are many well-known sand dune sites where you can enjoy a thrilling camel ride into the desert.
 If you want someplace more secluded, then you can arrange for a safari in the lesser-known parts of the Thar desert.

 You can witness the changing shapes of the sand dunes, wild insects and animals of the desert and also the different hues of the sky as the day goes on.
-You can choose to camp overnight, enjoy stargazing and then wake up early for a breathtaking sunrise before you head back to the city.
+You can choose to camp overnight, enjoy stargazing and then wake up early for a breathtaking sunrise before you head back to the city and it is most unique things to see in Jaisalmer.

 About 15 kilometres away from Jaisalmer is an abandoned Indian village, which narrates inspiring and fascinating tales.
 This destination is known as Kuldhara.
 The village, which looks more like a town, was once known for its large population.
 Travellers who wish to imagine a world through its ruins are recommended to visit the abandoned village of Kuldhara.